The Bankrate promise

 The bottom line

-The Citi Diamond Preferred card is not suitable for cash back or rewards hunters.
+The Citi Diamond Preferred Card is not suitable for cash back or rewards hunters.
 It won’t help consumers get into a fancy airport lounge or provide them with cellphone coverage.
-However, in the right hands, the card can save consumers a substantial amount of money by providing them with 21 months interest-free to pay off debt that might have accrued high interest with other cards.
-Still, before you take the plunge, make sure to compare the Citi Diamond Preferred with other Citi cards or balance transfer cards to see if there is one that better fits your needs.
+However, in the right hands, it can save a consumer a substantial amount of money by providing a 0 percent intro APR on balance transfers for 21 months, which can help consumers pay off debt that might have accrued high interest with other cards.
+Of course, note that the regular variable APR of 18.24 percent to 28.99 percent kicks in after the intro period ends.